Protect, preserve and celebrate Indigenous languages

 National Indigenous Languages Convention

-A wide range of stakeholders will be invited to participate in the Convention.
+A wide range of stakeholders will be participating in the Convention.

 Organisations actively working on capturing, preserving and teaching Indigenous languages, and potential technology partners will have the opportunity to demonstrate their digital solutions, share ideas and explore how they can support the capture and learning of Aboriginal and Torres Strait Islander languages.